haowenjhang/GoogleSignIn/README.md

-# GoogleSingnIn
+# GoogleSignIn

-GoogleSingnIn is a library for Unity
+GoogleSignIn is a library for Unity

 ## Usage